 - Provides full service research and KM support if working remotely from the office.

-- Evaluates new and updated versions of information resources, and recommends beneficial information sources for the Firm.
+- Assists with evaluating new and updated versions of information resources, online and print sources, and recommends beneficial information sources for the Firm.

 - Develops information network within and outside the Firm.